 Michigan, Minnesota, and Nevada are testing hundreds of plows with custom sensors that continually measure road and weather conditions.
 The Pikalert Enhanced Maintenance Decision Support System, built by the National Center for Atmospheric Research, combines sensor measurements with satellite and radar observations and computer weather models to help agencies identify stretches of roads where there are dangerous conditions.
 If the system passes key tests, it will be transferred to private vendors and be available to additional states in time for next winter.
 Article.

 Alaska Tests “Icebreaker” Plow

 Since November 18, Alaska DOT has been testing an experimental icebreaker tool in Fairbanks, Anchorage, and other areas of the state, according to the Fairbanks Daily News-Miner.
-The icebreaker is a 3,800-pound cheap jerseys wheel, with rows of metal spikes, that attaches to the front of a plow truck like a snowplow.
+The icebreaker is a 3,800-pound wheel, with rows of metal spikes, that attaches to the front of a plow truck like a snowplow.
 The spikes break up the ice, allowing a plow to move loose pieces from the road.
 Article.

 Minnesota Implements New Living Snow Fence Payment Calculator Tool

 Minnesota DOT has developed a new web-based calculator that generates cost-benefit analysis reports to help set reimbursement rates for landowners who create living snow fences.
 The CTS Catalyst reports that MnDOT is using the tool this winter to determine where to add standing corn row snow fences near Gaylord, where blowing and drifting snow is a significant problem.
 MnDOT will make the tool available to other transportation agencies in Minnesota and around the country and world next fall, and will conduct outreach workshops to demonstrate how to use it.
 Article.

 AASHTO Overview of Innovative Winter Maintenance Technologies